ingydotnet/goji/README.md

 goji
 ====

-goji samples
+goji -- sample Go program

 # Overview

 The point of this repository is to show the simplest possible example of a Go program (with external dependencies) that builds and installs completely within the cloned directory.
-In other words, just clone and build, with no
+Just clone, build, test with no fuss:
-fuss:

     git clone https://github.com/ingydotnet/goji
-    cd goji
-    make
+    (cd goji; make install test)
-    ./bin/json
-    cd ..
     rm -fr goji

 Everything happened inside the `goji` directory.
+No GOPATH setup was required.
-No artifacts were left around after deletion.
+No artifacts were left around afterwards.

 This program was originally forked from: https://github.com/golang-samples/goji

-# How to Build and Install with Makefile
+# How to build and install with Makefile

 * `make` -- Builds `./bin/json`.
-That's all.

 You can use these targets too:

+* `make install`
 * `make build`
+* `make test`
 * `make get`
 * `make clean`

-# How to Build and Install by Hand
+# How to build and install by hand

 ```
 export GOPATH=$PWD